Teaching

 I have made the experience that a varied and fun classroom is crucial in setting the tone for a German language class that is engaging, and motivates and interests students.
 For this reason, I often use mini games, comic creators, videos, and memes in the classroom to create an entertaining classroom atmosphere that students enjoy participating in.
 Teaching on that basis does not only support student learning, it also creates a positive connection with the language.

-I have experience teaching at a 24,000-person public university where I have been teaching German content and language classes on all three levels my department offers (100, 200, 300).
-I have revised syllabi to ensure intellectually stimulating, engaging, and research-based classrooms.
-I believe that my approach to teaching, my encouragement of interdisciplinary work and personal applicability and development transcend the language classroom and are applicable to each and any teaching scenario - something I was able to demonstrate in teaching a course on German multiculturalism in Winter 2022 and am excited to prove as soon as further opportunity arises.
+During my Graduate Studies, I gained experience teaching at a 24,000-person public university where I have been teaching German content and language classes on all three levels my department offers (100, 200, 300).
+I have revised syllabi to ensure intellectually stimulating, engaging, and research-based classrooms, both at the University of Oregon and at Weber State University.
+I believe that my approach to teaching, my encouragement of interdisciplinary work, personal applicability and development transcend the language classroom and are applicable to each and any teaching scenario.

 Teaching.mp3